This gallery features the Pearl Bay residence, a modern home crafted by Gavin Maddock Design Studio.

-Master bath features natural wood vanity counter with white vessel sink, all-glass shower, pedestal tub, and more sliding exterior glass for expansive ocean views.
+Primary bath features natural wood vanity counter with white vessel sink, all-glass shower, pedestal tub, and more sliding exterior glass for expansive ocean views.

 Here we see the strikingly original glass shower, with singular skylight above.
 This helps the illusion of bathing right on the waterfront in the open air.

-Master bedroom suite effortlessly combines bath and sleeping areas, with mirrors and floor to ceiling glass all around.
+Primary bedroom suite effortlessly combines bath and sleeping areas, with mirrors and floor to ceiling glass all around.
 Flooring defines the spaces, with stone in bathroom and hardwood in bedroom.

 The bedroom overlooks the ocean and rooftop garden at right.
 Wide chaise lounge sits at the corner for relaxing with expansive views.

 The home comes complete with full office space, including this hardwood desk mounted to the glass wall, with full views of patio and surrounding nature.

 The landing is where light hardwood stairs meet concrete flooring, with bamboo “skylight” ceiling seen in background.

 One of several open air spaces, here we see a sculpture beneath some of the steel structure.